JyotinderSingh/go-wal/README.md

 # A Write-Ahead-Log for Go

-go-wal a simple implementation of a Write-Ahead Log (WAL) in Go.
+go-wal is a Write-Ahead Log (WAL) implementation in Go.
+It has high read and write throughput, and is suitable to be used in high-performance applications.

 ## Features